ibm-cloud-docs/direct-link/about.md

 ## The IBM Cloud Direct Link Exchange solution

-The IBM Cloud Direct Link Exchange solution lets customers leverage a Cloud Exchange provider to deliver connectivity to {{site.data.keyword.BluSoftlayer_notm}} locations.
-This offering typically provides connectivity at a reduced cost, because the physical connectivity from {{site.data.keyword.BluSoftlayer_notm}} to the Cloud Exchange Provider is already in place, shared amongst other customers.
+The IBM Cloud Direct Link Exchange solution lets customers utilize a Cloud Exchange provider to deliver connectivity to {{site.data.keyword.BluSoftlayer_notm}} locations.
+This offering typically provides connectivity at a reduced cost, because the physical connectivity from {{site.data.keyword.BluSoftlayer_notm}} to the Cloud Exchange Provider is already in place, shared among other customers.

 **Common Use Cases:** _Best for hybrid workloads, cross-provider workloads, large or frequent data transfers with high-egress bandwidth, private workloads, and environment administration.
 This option usually is selected when the desired PoP location already has the desired IBM Cloud Direct Link Exchange provider._